-M Hey, mac, she said you're not he IAN 2 r type.
-M Who said that I was even interest IAN 1 red?
-W I'd prefer that we drop the subjec VOMAN 1 et.
-RANK you must stop all this bickering.
-We need IAN 2 at you have to say, and so far you've said The power of the working class is their shoes.
-It's just a matter of time be I from this mighty struggle for freedom will Me want action.
-IAN 1 We want work.
-VOMAN 2 W I want a man.
-VOMAN 1
+MAN 2 Hey, mac, she said you're not her type.

+Who said that I was even interested?

+I'd prefer that we drop the subject.

+Let me be clear about one thing: you must stop all this bickering.
+We need to be united.

+Sir, we came here to listen to what you have to say, and so far you've said nothing.

+The power of the working class is already making the plutocrats shake in their shoes.
+It's just a matter of time before the workers triumph.
+Then war, poverty and racism will end forever and from this mighty struggle for freedom will emerge a new society founded on the principles of peace, justice and equality.

+We want action.

+We want work.

+I want a man.